 WAG (We Adopt Greyhounds, Inc) is an all volunteer run 501(c)3 non-profit Greyhound Adoption group based in Connecticut.
-We have been placing retired racing greyhounds in homes throughout Connecticut since September of 1992.
+We have been placing retired racing greyhounds in homes throughout Connecticut and New England since September of 1992.

 Why Adopt from WAG?